 Let's assume that the two elements that appear only once are a and b.
 Using the approach from the first problem, we can easily find the result of a^b.
 But how do we find a and b separately?

 Consider the binary representation of a^b.
-If a bit in the result is 1, it means that the corresponding bits of a and b are different.
-By using the bit that is 1 in a^b, we can separate a and b into two different groups.
-Since the other numbers appear exactly twice, they will be assigned to the same group.
-This means that both groups are equivalent to the first problem, and we can solve them separately.
+If a bit in the result is 1, it means that the corresponding bit in a and b is different.
+By utilizing the bits that are 1 in a^b, we can separate a and b into two different groups.
+Since all the other numbers appear twice, they will be assigned to the same group.
+This means that both groups are equivalent to the previous problem, and we can solve them separately.

 Note: To understand the following code, you need to know:

-1. n&(n-1) can remove the last 1 in the binary representation of n.
+- n&(n-1) can remove the last 1 bit in the binary representation of n.

 package main